 Going into 2021, Litecoin escalated a bullish trend that had been gathering pace for the better part of 2020.
-Over the last two and half months, Litecoin has tested price levels last hit during the 2017/18 crypto market rally.

 But before exploring Litecoin's price and future price outlook any further, we first have to understand the digital coin's inner workings in detail.